 What kind of animals can be spotted in the park?

 Lincoln National Park has abundant native wildlife.
 It’s likely you’ll spot western grey kangaroos and emus, and in the warmer months you might see Rosenberg goannas and other reptiles.
 Dolphins, seals and sea lions can often be spotted just off the coast.

 There’s plenty of birdlife too – if you’re lucky you might see a white-bellied sea eagle soaring above or a beach-nesting hooded plover or the elusive malleefowl.

 Prefer to explore at your own pace?
 Check out 5 treasures in Lincoln National Park or 10 things to see and do at Lincoln National Park for more insider tips to plan your next visit.

-Main image: Lincoln National Park rangers Elly Schultz and Kyle Watters
+Main image: Lincoln National Park ranger Elly Schultz

 Like what you just read?
 There’s plenty more where this came from.
 Make sure you don’t miss a post by